BrahianVT/ExampleBlogGatsby/content/blog/Factors-Affecting-Garbage-collection-Performance/index.md

 description: "The two most important factors affecting garbage collection performance are total available memory and proportion oh the heap dedicated to young generation."
 ---

-The two most important factors affecting garbage collection performance are total available memory and proportion oh the heap dedicated to young generation.
+The two most important factors affecting garbage collection performance are total available memory and proportion to the heap dedicated to young generation.

 ## Total Heap
 The most important factor affecting garbage collection performace is total available memory.